rickchristie/carrot-old/README.markdown

 - Create a framework without using the keyword global or static.
 Fully recognize the dangerous nature of global state and avoid it at all costs.
-- Relying on dependency injection container to manage the dependencies of user classes, thus eliminating the need for a global registry of object.
+- Relying on dependency injection container to manage the dependencies of user classes, thus eliminating the need for a global objects and registry.
 - Fully utilize PHP's new features by refusing to support outdated PHP installations.
   One of those features are anonymous functions, which are used extensively throughout the framework.